Feminism, Books on Gender and Women, Socialist Feminism, Glass Ceiling Hypothesis

 agonizing over what is considered to be her personal lot, her personal relationship, her

-solution. - Toward a Female Liberation Movement by Beverly Jones and Judith Brown,
+personal problem. - Toward a Female Liberation Movement by Beverly Jones and Judith

-you know that we are a sex that fights for our freedom, then you already understand the
+said in 1989, If you know that we are a sex that fights for our freedom, then you already

-before you even heard of [a movement]?
-Do you fight for it on the street, in your bedroom,
+understand the Pro -Woman Line.
+Do you fight for it on the street, in your bedroom, in

 boyfriend that you just can't help yourself from saying.
 You try to shut it up but out it